operator-framework/rukpak/provisioner/plain-v0/README.md

 COPY /manifests /manifests
 ```

-where the given `manifests` directory contains the kubernetes resources required to deploy an application, for example:
+where the given `manifests` directory contains the Kubernetes resources required to deploy an application, for example:

 ```
 manifests